7 Reasons You’ve Got A Dog Coughing Like Crazy

-Read on to learn about the different types of coughing in dogs and what you can do to take care of your canine loved one.
+A dog coughing by itself isn’t necessarily an emergency – but excessive coughing can be a sign of illness.
+Including heart disease, infection, or a breathing obstruction…some of which can be life-threatening.
+Here’s everything you need to know about the different types of coughing in dogs and what you can do to take care of your canine loved one.
 (Including a vet-approved recommendation: Activity Tracking.)

-Coughing is the body’s reaction to an irritant in the airway.
-As your pet explores the world with their nose or mouth, they encounter germs, dirt, tiny bugs, bits of grass, and many other particles.
+In general, coughing is the body’s reaction to an irritant in the airway.
+As your buddy explores the world with their nose or mouth, they encounter germs, dirt, tiny bugs, bits of grass, and many other particles.
 If some of this material is breathed in, your dog may cough to expel it.
-No big deal, right?

 Coughing can lead to gagging and vice versa – but either can happen on its own.
 Gagging is often the result of your dog gulping down large chunks of dry food or swallowing something distasteful.
 It’s a natural process to rid the body of the swallowed or partially-swallowed item.

-What are the various types of dog coughs?
+What are the different types of dog coughs?

 Pay attention to how your dog’s cough sounds so you can describe it to your veterinarian.
 This will help your vet decide the best way to care for the cough and make your pooch more comfortable.
 Which category below best describes your dog’s cough?